MichaelPNolan/esp32_basic_synth/README.md

 Using USB can be seen here: https://youtu.be/Mt3rT-SVZww

 ---
-If you have questions or ideas please feel free to use the discussion area!
+If you have questions or ideas please feel free to use the discussion area of https://github.com/marcel-licence/esp32_basic_synth of which this is a fork

 ---